dangarmat/dangarmat.github.io/_posts/2018-04-30 Twitter Sentiment on Azure.md

 Hitting submit, it may take a little time to process, but eventually the file is done and can be downloaded.

 Pasting it next to the original, can see stemming as removed suffixes and a sentiment prediction for each text is produced.
-Let's take a look.
+Let's take a look at these ML predictions.

 ## 5. Analyze Results